mahmoudsamhoud/Walmart-Data-Analysis-Using-MySQL/README.md

 | gross_income            | Gross Income                               | DECIMAL(15, 5) |
 | rating                  | Rating on scale from 1-10                  | FLOAT(2, 1)    |

+## Performed Analyses
+  Three categories of analyses were performed:
+   - Product Analysis
+   - Sales Analysis
+   - Customer Analysis
+## Questions To Be Answered
+### General questions
+   - How many cities is Walmart located in?
+   - How many branches are in each city?
+   - What are the types of branches for each city?
+###